Save This Recipe

 Step 3: Make the Filling

-In a big mixing bowl, combine sugar, flour, spices, salt, and lemon juice.
+In a big mixing bowl, stir together the sugar, flour, cinnamon, nutmeg, salt, and lemon juice.
+Add the apples and toss everything until the slices are evenly coated and glossy.

 Step 4: Fill It Up

-Dump the apple mixture into your crust and spread it out evenly.
-It might look like a lot, but it’ll cook down.
+Pour the apple mixture into the crust and spread it out evenly.
+It might look like a lot — and it is — but the apples cook down as they bake.
+Trust the process.

 Step 5: Bake

-Slide it into the oven and bake for 33–38 minutes, until the crust is golden and the filling is bubbling in the most satisfying way.
+Slide the pan into the oven and bake for 33–38 minutes, until the crust is golden and the filling is bubbling in that thick, syrupy way that tells you it’s ready.

 Step 6: Glaze Time

-Drizzle it over the cooled pie.
-Let it sit 30 minutes so it sets up a bit.
+Drizzle the glaze over the cooled pie.
+Let it sit for about 30 minutes so the glaze sets just enough.

 Step 7: Slice and Serve

-Cut into squares, serve warm or room temp.
-And yes, definitely add vanilla ice cream or whipped cream if you’ve got it.
+Cut into squares.
+Big ones, small ones — you’re in charge here.
+Serve warm or at room temperature.
+And yes, vanilla ice cream or whipped cream is highly encouraged.

 Classic dessert: Warm slice + vanilla ice cream = happiness